Brookeville, Maryland: History

 Quakers Richard Thomas and his wife Deborah Brooke founded the town of Brookeville in 1794, and named it after her family.
 The town was established on land inherited by Deborah Brooke from her father Roger Brooke IV, son of an influential Quaker landholder, James Brooke.
 At the time, Brooke was the largest landholder in what would become Montgomery County.
-Thomas also set up a mill, along the Reddy Branch, which cuts through the town.
+Thomas set up a mill, along the Reddy Branch, which forms the northern border of the town.
 Caleb Bentley opened a store and a post office in 1802, becoming the first postmaster of Brookeville.
 The town's charter was approved in 1808, though not formally issued until 1890.

 Brookeville served as a market town for the agriculture industry in the surrounding area.
-During the 19th century, Brookeville was home to several mills, the Brookeville Academy (initially a boys' school), a post office, blacksmith's shop, St. Luke's Episcopal Church, Salem Methodist Protestant Church, and a number of shops.
+During the 19th century, Brookeville was home to several mills, the Brookeville Academy (initially a boys' school), a post office, a blacksmith's shop, St. Luke's Episcopal Church, Salem Methodist Protestant Church, and a number of shops.
 Newlin's Mill, located on the west side of town, processed high-quality castor oil and ground limestone for plaster.
 Thomas Mill was located on the east side of town.
 To transport goods more easily to markets in Washington, D.C., a prosperous farmer established a company in 1849 to build a toll road to connect Brookeville to the Seventh Street Pike.
-The turnpike was sold to the State of Maryland in 1914, and later became Georgia Avenue.
+The turnpike was sold to the state of Maryland in 1914, and later became Georgia Avenue, now Maryland Route 97.

-Brookeville was also home to Thomas Moore, Jr. who, along with Caleb Bentley, was instrumental in creation of the United States Department of Agriculture.
+Brookeville was home to Thomas Moore Jr., who along with Caleb Bentley was instrumental in the creation of the U.S. Department of Agriculture.
 Moore is also credited as the inventor of the first refrigerator, and coining the term.
-He created a portable contraption to transport butter and other products to sell at markets in Washington, D.C.
+He created a portable contraption to transport butter and other products to sell at markets in Washington.
 His products commanded a high price, due to the extra freshness of the products at the market.
 Moore lived near the town, at Longwood Manor, which was built in 1817.

 War of 1812

-During the War of 1812, when the British burned parts of Washington, D.C., the Federal government and troops fled the capital.
+During the War of 1812, when the British burned parts of Washington, D.C., the federal government and troops fled the capital.
 President James Madison first fled to Virginia, but then turned north.
 He arrived in Rockville at 6 p.m. on August 26, 1814, expecting to find General William H. Winder and his troops.
-They had already proceeded on towards Baltimore.
-Madison continued on eastward and arrived in Brookeville on horseback.
-Madison reportedly carried with him a strongbox, which contained the entire U.S. treasury.
+They had already proceeded on towards Baltimore, however.
+Madison continued eastward and arrived in Brookeville on horseback.
+He reportedly carried with him a strongbox, which contained the entire U.S. treasury.
 On the night of August 26, he stayed in the home of Caleb Bentley, whose wife Henrietta Thomas was close friends with Dolley Madison.

 Madison stayed up all night, dispatching orders, while soldiers remained on guard outside.
 After the British left Washington, they sailed to nearby Baltimore, where they attacked Fort McHenry and were repulsed.
 Upon hearing that news, Madison returned to Washington.
 Madison wrote a note to his wife that morning.